List of Kakuriyo: Bed & Breakfast for Spirits characters: Main characters

 An Ogre who runs the inn Tenjin-ya in the Hidden Realm.
 He is known to be cold and merciless but is also loved and respected by his servants because of his kindness and large heart.
 He knew Shiro, Aoi's grandfather, for many years and considered him a friend.
-As a result of Shiro owing him almost 100 million yen Odanna accepted Shiro's offer of marriage to Aoi as payment.
+As a result of Shiro owing him almost 100-million-yen, Odanna accepted Shiro's offer of marriage to Aoi as payment.
 Other Ayakashi refer to him as either "Ogre God" or "Master Innkeeper".
-He is very affectionate of Aoi to the point that he disguised himself and snuck into Orio-ya to accompany her, and is also the one who takes her to the hidden realm.
-Like Shiro, he is able to travel to and from the apparent realm.
-It's revealed that his real name is Setsu (刹).
+He is very affectionate of Aoi to the point that he disguised himself and snuck into Orio-ya to accompany her.
+Like Shiro, he is able to travel to and from the apparent realm and is also the one who takes Aoi to the hidden realm in the beginning.
+Later it is revealed that his real name is Setsu (刹).